 Things to Remember

-You have to select the range of data at the beginning before applying any of the above-mentioned methods.
-Evidently, the simple formulas in methods 1 and 2 will vary based on the active cell after selecting blanks.
+- Select the range of data at the beginning before applying any of the above-mentioned methods.

 - How to Fill Blank Cells in Excel with Go To Special (With 3 Examples)